cce-bigdataintro-1160/winter2020-site/2-bash.md

   - maintenance and capture using a cron scheduler (cron, curl, wget)
   - cleanup and backup (cp, rm)
 * Mastering the shell is essential if you want to engage in a Big Data Devops / DataOps career!
 Most tools installation, maintenance and troubleshooting will require understanding of these concepts.
+* Experience will have you quickly know when usin shell is easier/faster then using Python.
+Try Googling for: "how to delete files older than 30 days in linux" or "how to find largest files in linux"

 ### Recommended References
 * [Shell Interactive Manual](https://explainshell.com/): A web version of the man and the help of all shell commands